 6. 35% of Workers are Considering a Job Switch This Year

 Employee retention has always been a big challenge.
-But today, retention is tougher still, with over a third of employees globally considering a job switch in 2025, according to ManPower Group
+But today, retention is tougher still, with over a third of employees globally considering a job switch this year.

 Even remote workers, who often report higher levels of well-being and work-life balance, are not immune – 41% say they are likely to switch jobs.